guziordo/guziordo.github.io/_pages/about.md

 ## My Scientific Communities

 My research touches on a diverse, but related, set of scientific communities.
 I am actively involved in the fields of microbial pathogenesis, microbial ecology, and molecular biology in addition to mass spectrometry and protein biochemistry.
 Within these domains, I rely heavily on computational methods to investigate the significance of, and further contextualize, my work.

-If you're intrigued by my work or share similar interests, feel free to reach out for collaboration or discussion.
-Let's explore the microscopic world and its immense impact on our lives!